Vinyl cation: Structure

-Stability of vinyl cations
+Stability

 Initially it was believed that the existence of vinyl cations was questionable because of the large energy difference between it and its vinyl precursor.
 Once it was established that stable vinyl cation intermediates can be attained through the solvolysis of vinyl compounds with good leaving groups like triflate and nonaflate and stabilized by electron-donating groups, a significant amount of progress as taken place and produced a field of stable vinyl cations.

 One of the earliest vinyl cations studied had aryl substituents with an electron-donating moiety.
 Arylvinyl compounds are stabilized by resonance.
 Upon the removal of the leaving group, the empty p-orbital is perpendicular to the conjugated system of the phenyl ring, so it can only achieve resonance stabilization in its transition state when the vinyl empty p-orbital is coplanar with the p system of the phenyl ring.
 Adding steric bulk to the ortho-positions improve conjugation as it makes the phenyl ring orthogonal to the vinyl carbons but coplanar with the empty p-orbital.

 Like arylvinyl cations, dienyl and allenyl cations are also stabilized by conjugation.
 Once again, double bonds in the conjugated system must be coplanar to the empty p-orbital to achieve resonance stabilization.
 In allenyl cations, the positive charge is well-distributed across the whole structure.

 Cyclopropylvinyl cations exhibit a non-classical approach to stabilization.
 When it is in its bisected structure, there is suitable overlap between its empty p-orbital and the cyclopropyl ring that stabilization is achieved.
 In its other form, the perpendicular structure, the empty p-orbital is perpendicular to the ring system.
 The stabilizing power of the cyclopropyl ring is so great that it has become a driving thermodynamic force in rearrangements like 1,2-hydride shifts in (E)- and (Z)-3-cyclopropyl-2-propenyl triflate solvolysis.